Note

 Automatic mode

-is deployed, the following steps will be taken automatically:
+Once eraser-controller-manager is deployed, the following steps will be taken automatically:

 - It immediately starts the cleanup process and creates

-worker pods for each node. - There are three containers in each worker pod:
+eraser-aks-xxxxxworker pods for each node. - There are three containers in each worker pod:

-- A collector, which collects unused images
+- A collector, which collects unused images.

 - A trivy-scanner, which leverages trivy to scan image vulnerabilities.